 Bridging Foundational Literacy Skills – Grades 4 and 5

-These recommendations will help you support your child in meeting the reading expectations for fourth and fifth grade.
+These recommendations will help you support your child in meeting fourth- and fifth-grade reading expectations.
 All guidance is aligned with the science of reading.

 If your child is more than one year below grade level, please begin with my recommendations for Grades 2–3, which will help build foundational skills first.

 Home support plays a critical role in a child’s academic success.
-Even older students who have gaps in foundational reading skills can still catch up.
-By engaging in your child’s learning and following these recommendations, you will help reinforce school instruction, build confidence, and create consistent, effective learning habits.
+Even older students with foundational reading gaps can still catch up.
+By actively engaging in your child’s learning and following these recommendations, you will reinforce school instruction, build confidence, and create consistent learning habits.

 Table of Contents